trevyn/turbosql/README.md

 - On launch, versions of your binary built with a newer schema will automatically apply the appropriate migrations to an older database.
 - If you're feeling adventurous, you can add your own schema migration entries to the bottom of the list.
 (For creating indexes, etc.)
 - You can hand-write complex migrations as well, see [turbo/migrations.toml](https://github.com/trevyn/turbo/blob/main/migrations.toml) for some examples.
 - Questions?
-Ask on Discord (https://discord.gg/RX3rTWUzUD) or open a GitHub discussion! -> https://github.com/trevyn/turbosql/discussions/new
+Ask on Discord (https://discord.gg/RX3rTWUzUD) or open a GitHub issue.

 ## Where's my data?